| NEBRODI

 birds and animals, although the presence of humans has been increasingly

-endangered many of the
+endangered many of the larger

 species (red and fallow deer, wolf, lammergeier and griffon vulture).